FUJIMI-IM/sj3/README.md

 Unless otherwise noted, SJ3 is released under the MIT License.

-The `sj3serv/log.c` and `sj3serv/log.h` are released under the ISC License as part of the OpenBSD operating system.
+`sj3serv/log.c` and `sj3serv/log.h` are released under the ISC License as part of the OpenBSD operating system.

 Except as contained in this notice, the name of Sony Corporation and/or Software Research Associates shall not be used in advertising or otherwise to promote the